 Redundancy & mental health

 I have started at the bottom again building Notion Fashion.
 New Zealand fashion designers also start out at the bottom.
 Again it is my value and concept to support the up and coming emerging talent of the New Zealand Fashion industry.
-Well done New Zealand Fashion week for giving so many talented New Zealand designers the support throughout the years.
+Well done New Zealand Fashion Week for giving so many talented New Zealand designers the support throughout the years.
 For the New Zealand fashion industry to grow and continue to improve we must support new talent.
 Our designers at Notion are fresh and they have vibe which I love.
-Thank you designers for the amazing support across Instagram, this support keeps me going!!
+Thank you, designers, for the amazing support across Instagram, this support keeps me going!!
 Thank you for those ex-Cadbury workers for helping me pull through the mud when I am struggling.
 These are ex-Cadburys staff who have also suffered mentally as well.
-Again and again we continue to support each other.
-I am about to print those t shirts shown and talked about in Next.
-These t shirts I am printing to raise awareness to the connection between mental illness and redundancy.
+Again and again, we continue to support each other.
+I am about to print those t-shirts shown and talked about in Next.
+These t-shirts I am printing to raise awareness of the connection between mental illness and redundancy.
 Most importantly it is about time we celebrated the success of the staff who worked inside the Chocolate factory over the last 150 years.
-In 2018 it was 150th year of chocolate production in Dunedin, Dunedin is the Kings Landing of chocolate making in New Zealand and with your support and the growth of OCHO we will retain this crown.
-In the 150th year there was no celebration New Zealand just a redundancy with a whole lot of anger and grief.
-We no longer mention the chocolate factory and manufacturing giants names, they deserve no respect.
-Respect and compassion is not much to ask for during and after a redundancy.
-I hope the t shirts spark a smile when people see them and then spark a positive conversation about mental health.
-We all need to talk more about mental health, don’t judge, listen and remember never be ashamed of your story and always be yourself because everyone else is taken.
+In 2018 it was 150th year of chocolate production in Dunedin, Dunedin is the King’s Landing of chocolate making in New Zealand and with your support and the growth of OCHO we will retain this crown.
+In the 150th year, there was no celebration of New Zealand just a redundancy with a whole lot of anger and grief.
+We no longer mention the chocolate factory and manufacturing giants’ names, they deserve no respect.
+Respect and compassion are not much to ask for during and after a redundancy.
+I hope the t-shirts spark a smile when people see them and then spark a positive conversation about mental health.
+We all need to talk more about mental health, don’t judge, listen, and remember never be ashamed of your story and always be yourself because everyone else is taken.